-Article 41.2.E applies only to mutual exchanges-between part-time flexible carriers as well as between full-time carriers.
+Article 41.2.E applies only to mutual exchanges between two PTFs or between two full-time carriers.
 This contractual provision does not mean that exchanging carriers exchange their routes as well as their positions.
 The routes involved in the exchange are posted in accordance with the provisions of Article 41.1.
-Note that the Employee and Labor Relations Manual (ELM) provides the following:
+Note that the ELM provides the following: